lifeart/ember-fast-cli/README.md

 ember-fast-cli
 ==============================================================================

-This addon allow execute cli commands on running ember-cli.
+This addon allow execute cli commands on running `ember-cli` instance.

+`ember-cli` commands execution relatively slow, because we need to "revalidate" all dependencies on each command execution (we have too boot full `cli` to execute any blueprint.

+It may take up to `5-20s` to generate component using `ember g component foo-bar`.

+But, if we will execute commands on already started cli (development server, running by `ember s`), we can get 500x boost on `cli` performance, for my case component generation time reduced from `5s` to `0.2s`.

 Compatibility